 they should be used without any of these.
 I have seen people

-flash all the time, when really it is BETTER to use flash for
+flash all the time, when really it is BETTER in good light to just use flash for 'in filling'

 to expose shadows on faces etc. Next, I have seen people who cannot